Find Your Perfect School

 While yet to be accredited by the American Culinary Federation Education Foundation, it is recognized for producing the state’s top professionals.
 Since launching in 2013, over 130 non-traditional graduates have already completed the UT Culinary Program, and some graduates have pursued chef’s certification through the American Culinary Federation.

 Applicants must show a high school diploma or GED equivalent to apply for the UT Culinary Program, but experience is not required.
 The university offers payment and financing options, including its Deferred Payment Plan and the Sallie Mae Smart Option Loan.
 Students qualified for education benefits through the GI Bill can enroll with minimal fees.

 : Morristown, TN

-Walters State Community College is home to the Rel Maples Institute for Culinary Arts that offers an Associate of Applied Science in Business – Culinary Arts program.
+Walters State Community College is home to the Rel Maples Institute for Culinary Arts which offers an Associate of Applied Science in Business – Culinary Arts program.
 It is one of the few American Culinary Federation-accredited culinary arts programs in the state.

 The program was developed under the Complete College Tennessee Act of 2010 and is designed for students who don’t intend to pursue a baccalaureate degree program.
-It is meant for students seeking careers in non-commercial foodservice, restaurant/kitchen management, baking, cooking, and food preparation.
+It is meant for students seeking careers in non-commercial food service, restaurant/kitchen management, baking, cooking, and food preparation.
 Although the school offers a recommended full-time schedule, students are encouraged to meet with their academic advisor to register for courses.

 The 60-credit hour AAS program has two options: the Baking/Pastry Option and the Hot Foods Option, including a 45-hour concentration in the Culinary Core and Business Core.
 Learning Support courses are also offered.